 - procedures for all key business processes have been documented, - financial responsibilities have been assigned at management level with corresponding accountability, - there is an appropriate budgeting system with an annual budget which is kept under review by senior management, - there are systems aimed at ensuring the security of the information and communication technology systems, and - there are systems in place to safeguard the assets.

 2.4 Procurement

 I confirm that the National Museum of Ireland has procedures in place to ensure compliance with current procurement rules and guidelines.
-However, in 2021 non-compliant procurement of €520,000 was incurred due to an expired contract for security services.
-The tender competition for these services was completed in June 2021.

 2.5 Review of Effectiveness